seng438-winter-2024/seng438-a2-NicoleHeather/README.md

 4. Click finish.
 5. Then, navigate to src -> org -> jfree -> data -> test and right click.
 6. Click on "Run As" and select JUnit application.

+There should be two library folders in your eclipse wokrspace (JRE System Library and Referenced Libraries) if you are missing them, import these libraries from the project settings.